ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 specification and/or [@!I-D.ietf-jose-json-proof-algorithms] are being
 used that MUST be understood and processed.
 Its value is an array listing the Header Parameter labels present in the JWP Header that use those extensions.
-For JSON Protected Headers this is a list of strings, while for CBOR protected headers it is a list containing string and/or int values.
+For JSON-formatted Headers this is a list of strings, while for CBOR-formatted Headers it is a list containing string and/or int values.

 If any of the listed extension Header Parameters are not understood and